davidlinse/git-contributors.js/README.md

-### git-contributors.js (0.1.0)
+### git-contributors.js (0.1.1)

-A nodejs module which provides you with contributor stats for your git repository.
+A nodejs module providing contribution stats for your git repository.

-It uses the result of `$ git log --pretty=%an` to calculate and add the percental contribution of each committer to the output.
+It uses the result of `$ git log --pretty=%an` to calculate and add the amount of percental contribution of each committer to the output.

 #### Synopsis
 You can either `require` it somewhere in you node-module like ...